paulosabayomi/ThreadsPipe-py/README.md

 ### Methods

 - ThreadsPipe.update_param
-To update the default class parameters, not it is not guarateed that the updated value of a parameter will be used if this method is called before performing an action on the parameter, so it is recommended to call this method to set the parameter before performing the action on the parameter that was set.
+To update the default class parameters, it is not guaranteed that the updated value of the parameter(s) will be used if this method is called before performing an action with the parameter(s) that was set with the method, so it is recommended to call this method to set the parameter(s) before performing the action(s) with the parameter(s) that was set.

 - ThreadsPipe.pipe
 The pipe method is for sending posts and replies to Threads.